DEFRA/defra-ai-sdlc/pages/appendix/how-to-use-coding-assistant.md

 ## Turn on privacy settings

-Turn on privacy settings before you start.
+**Important:** Turn on privacy settings in your coding assistant before you start.
 Privacy settings prevent your code and data being stored on AI providers' servers.
 They stop your data being used to train AI models.

 Do not use beta releases of coding assistants.